Bureaucracy assumes that the people factor can be eliminated from

 bureaucratic wisdom...
 In reality though...
 People are people and

-.
+cannot be forced to behave as machines.
 A machine-person lacks Harmony in my opinion and Life will always make them pay the price of lack of Harmony in some shape or form.
 But again, that is just my opinion, not a universal truth.

 Harmony is one of my quests in business.
 Actually I find information and communication technologies, the Internet in particular, to be extremely harmonious.
 And please note that for me harmony does not mean purity, perfection or "excellence".
 Imperfection can be very harmonious.
 I won't go into that here, if you don't mind...